Maki Zen'in: Critical response

-In a Viz Media popularity poll conducted in March 2021, Maki was voted as the 11th most-popular character in the Jujutsu Kaisen franchise.
 Mikako Komatsu's performance as Maki was also praised by One Sports, considering her one of the best in the cast.
 Den of Geek regarded Maki as one of the best used female characters in shonen manga due to how she is portrayed as a skilled warrior rather than previous series where the female cast was used for a supportive role.
 The handling of her fights was also noted as she comes across as equally powerful as the protagonist Yuji Itadori despite having poor energy in comparison which heavily connects to her backstory which she takes seriously.
 Polygon agreed claiming that while there are series like Bleach, Soul Eater, Hunter x Hunter among feature similar female characters, their roles are limited or have unnispired powered when compared with the ones of the male characters.
 Comic Book Resources noted that Maki took a somber personality following the Shibuya arc while her body was so damaged in the process that it would surprise anime-only viewers.